isaac-sim/IsaacLabEvalTasks/README.md

 <p><em>The robot picks up a beaker containing metallic nuts, pours one nut into a bowl, and places the bowl on a scale.</em></p>
 </div>

-The task is defined as successful if following criterias have been met.
+The task is defined as successful if following criteria have been met.
 1. The sorting beaker is placed in the sorting bin
 2. The factory nut is in the sorting bowl
 3. The sorting bowl is placed on the sorting scale